carboneio/tiny-storage-client/README.md

 ### Custom request

-The `request` functon can be used to request the object storage with custom options.
+The `request` function can be used to request the object storage with custom options.
 Prototype: `request(method, path, { headers, queries, body }, (err, body, headers) => {})`.

 The base URL requests by default the account, passing an empty string will request the account details.
 For container requests, pass the container name, such as: `/{container}`.
 For file requests, pass the container and the file, such as: `/{container}/{filename}`.
 Object Storage Swift API specification: https://docs.openstack.org/api-ref/object-store/